kitanokitsune/gerbv_for_win_multilingual/README.md

-# Gerbv-2.10.0 for windows multilingual -- build tools
+# Gerbv-2.10.0 for windows multilingual -- executable and build tool
 ---------------------------------------------
 ## What is this
 This is a build tool for [Gerbv-2.10.0](https://github.com/gerbv/gerbv) executable on MS-Windows.